lrnq/ibbsc/README.md

 Parameters:
     -h    --help                        Prints help similar to this.
     -a    --activation                  Sets the activation function for the hidden layers, but the last.
+Can be tanh,relu,elu or relu6.
+See `ibbsc/models.py` for list of supported functions as well.
     -bs   --batch_size                  Batch size for training.
     -d    --data                        Path to the data file used for training.
     -lr   --learning_rate               Learning rate for Adam optimizer.